 4 cups peeled and cubed potatoes

 2 celery stalks, chopped

 2 cups broth (either use fake chicken broth or vegetable broth)

 1 cup vegan milk

 2-3 tsp apple cider vinegar

 2 cups red chard torn into bit-size pieces

 ¼ cup finely chopped flat leaf parsley

 Salt and black pepper, to taste

 1. First, you’ll want to sauté the aromatics for the potato chard soup.
 In a large heavy pot or dutch oven, add onion, leeks, garlic, olive oil, salt, black pepper, thyme and the bay leaves, and sauté over medium heat for 5 minutes.

-2. Then, add potatoes, celery and carrots, and sauté for 5-7 minutes or until carrots start to get soft.
+2. Then, add potatoes, celery and carrots to the soup pot.
+Sauté for 5-7 minutes or until carrots start to get soft.
 Add the broth, cover, and simmer for 15-20 minutes.

 3. Remove from heat, pull out the bay leaves, and add the vegan milk.

 5. Once it’s blended to your preference, stir in the chard, parsley, nutritional yeast, and apple cider vinegar.
 Taste, adjust seasonings (more salt? black pepper? more apple cider vinegar?).
 Serve vegan potato Swiss chard soup with a crusty bread or garlic toast.
 Enjoy!